cgrates/cgrates/docs/cgr-engine.rst

 cgr-engine
 ==========

-Groups various services and components.
+Groups most of functionality from services and components.

 Customisable through the use of *json* :ref:`configuration <engine_configuration>` or command line arguments (higher prio).

 Able to read the configuration from either a local directory  of *.json* files with an unlimited number of subfolders (ordered alphabetically) or a list of http paths (separated by ";").

 ::